To provide estimates that are more detailed than what is collected on a monthly basis, and more current than the five-year Economic Census.

 Title 13 of the United States Code authorizes the Census Bureau to conduct this survey and provides for mandatory responses.

 Merchant wholesale companies provide estimates on sales, e-commerce, end-of-year inventories, inventories held outside the U.S., purchases, and total operating expenses.
-Detailed operating expenses are collected every five years (those ending in “2” and “7”) for merchant wholesale companies, excluding manufacturers’ sales branches and offices.
+Sales tax and detailed expense items are requested every 5 years, with the most recent collection in 2012.
+Purchases and detailed operating expenses are only collected for merchant wholesale companies, excluding manufacturers’ sales branches and offices.

 Agent, broker, and electronic market companies provide estimates on sales, commissions, and operating expenses.